timdeschryver/timdeschryver.dev/content/posts/working-with-angular-forms-in-an-enterprise-environment/index.md

 ## Input form fields

 We starting writing input form fields containing all of the orchestration code that is responsible for the field’s behavior.
 The first iteration of these fields consisted of passing the form control and form group as input to these controls.
 While this worked at the beginning, it wasn’t great.
 We always had to be reminded to pass down the form group to the form field as this wasn’t the default “Angular way”.
-For some of the controls we ended up with an internal form inside the form field component that had to be kept in sync with the main component, with all the problems and nasty placeholder that came with it.
+For some of the controls we ended up with an internal form inside the form field component that had to be kept in sync with the main component, with all the problems and nasty code that came with it.

 After some iterations we learned about [Control Value Accessor](https://angular.io/api/forms/ControlValueAccessor)s and this opened up possibilities together with [NgControl](https://angular.io/api/forms/NgControl).
 From the Angular docs we can see that a CVA has the following API: